virajpwr/code_challenge/README.md

    ![](reports/plots/linear_regression_plots.png)

 From the above actual vs predicted plot, we can see that there is no linear relation between actual and predicted valeues.
 So the linear assumption is violated.

 In residual plot we can see that the residuals are not close to zero.
 The predictions are not accurate and contains mix of high and low errors.
+The assumption of Homoscedasticity is violated.

 The histogram shows that residuals are normally distributed.

 2. Learning curve for random forest model.